History and theory of psychology

-Burman, J. T. (accepted).
+Burman, J. T. (in press).
 The genetic epistemology of Jean Piaget.
-In W. Pickren (Ed.), The Oxford Research Encyclopedia of Psychology.
+In W. Pickren (Ed.), The Oxford Encyclopedia of the History of Modern Psychology.
 Oxford University Press.

 Burman, J. T. (2020).
 On the implications of object permanence: Microhistorical insights from Piaget’s new theory.
 Behavioral and Brain Sciences, 43(e124). doi: 10.1017/S0140525X19002954